 What is psychosis?

 Psychosis is a medical condition that affects the mind.
-It prevents the person from thinking clearly and makes them susceptible to suffering from delusions or false beliefs.
+It prevents you from thinking clearly and makes you susceptible to suffering from delusions or false beliefs.
 It can also have serious knock-on effects for behaviour.
-In severe cases the person can become completely out of touch with reality, not knowing what is real and what is part of their delusion.
+In severe cases you can become completely out of touch with reality, not knowing what is real and what is part of your delusion.

 Episodes of psychosis are brief in some people, or they can last longer or become recurring.
 Psychosis does not mean you are necessarily a danger to yourself or others; in fact, people with psychosis are likely to be withdrawn and prefer to be alone.
 Psychosis, like many other illnesses, can be treated.